Electroconvulsive Therapy (ECT)

 ECT services at BCH are directed by Drs.

-Daniel Fisher and
+Daniel Fisher of the

 Christopher Reyburn, who are board-certified psychiatrists with years of experience utilizing